Reading Time: 5 minutes 45 seconds

 A majority of people who enroll in a personal trainer certification course do so because they want to work as a fitness trainer.
 The Bureau of Labor Statistics (BLS) reports that most employers require certification to work in this type of role (1).
 (Some only hire professional trainers who, in addition to being certified, also have an associate degree or higher.)

 Personal training can be a rewarding career.
 It feels good to help others get in better physical shape.
 It’s exciting to see them improve their health or boost their sports performance.
 The money isn’t bad either.
-As of May 2021, the median personal trainer salary was $40,700 per year according to the BLS.
+As of May 2023, the median personal trainer salary was $46,480 per year according to the BLS.
+(2)

-But not everyone who takes a personal training course wants to work as a personal trainer or fitness instructor.
+However, not everyone who takes a personal training course wants to work as a personal trainer or fitness instructor.
 Some people only want to improve their own personal fitness.
 A personal training certificate course provides the information they need to develop an effective exercise program for themselves.
 This can help them start their fitness journey.
 If they’ve already been working out, the knowledge they gain in the course can be used to tweak their current regimen to get better results.

 On a big-picture level, a personal trainer program teaches you how to help yourself or others reach a specific fitness goal.
 You learn exercise strategies that work best for weight loss or to gain muscle, for instance.
 You also become more knowledgeable about what type of training can help improve speed, agility, and flexibility.

 Before any of these can be pursued, a fitness assessment is a must.
 This assessment helps determine what level of exercise is safe.
 It also identifies any areas of dysfunction or weakness.
-How do you properly assess fitness level?
+How do you properly assess fitness levels?
 This is covered in a trainer certification course.

 At its core, a personal trainer course teaches you more about exercise science.
-If you’re unfamiliar with what this is, exercise science is the study of physical movement and how our bodies respond to it.
+If you’re unfamiliar with this term, exercise science is the study of physical movement and how our bodies respond to it.
 It seeks to better understand how we adapt to a cardio or weight training program.
 This helps us continue to progress our training regimen.
 Exercise science also tells us how to overcome fitness plateaus.

 If you want more specifics about what you’ll learn in a trainer certification course, it’s helpful to look at its curriculum.
 This tells you the topics the course will cover.
 And they’re usually presented in a way where each section of information builds upon the one before it.